gocoworker-dev/smart-contracts/AUDIT_BLOCS_EN.md

 # 10. <a name="10"></a>Conclusion

-**The last version of the contracts has no raised security issues.**
+**The last version of the contracts have no raised security issues.**

-The source code follow audited contracts rules from OpenZeppelin. `SafeMath` is always used throughout calculations to avoid maths issues (overflow, zero division, etc.).
-Partial respect of inheritance but no threat raised.
+The source code follows audited contracts rules from OpenZeppelin. `SafeMath` and `Address` are always used throughout calculations to avoid maths issues (overflow, zero division, etc.) and transfer issues regarding the coming Istanbul hardfork.
+Partial respect of inheritance but **no threat raised**.

 OpenZeppelin contracts are audited by a professional community.
 Those contracts are not audited here.